 ___________ have an undefined shape and expand to fill their container.

 Other states of matter

 As we have seen, increasing energy leads to more molecular motion.
 Conversely, decreasing energy results in less molecular motion.
 As a result, one prediction of Kinetic Molecular Theory is that if we continue to decrease the energy (measured as temperature) of a substance, we will reach a point at which all molecular motion stops.
 The temperature at which molecular motion stops is called absolute zero and has been calculated to be -273.15 degrees Celsius.
 While scientists have cooled substances to temperatures close to absolute zero, they have never actually reached absolute zero.
 The difficulty with observing a substance at absolute zero is that to "see" the substance, light is needed, and light itself transfers energy to the substance, thus raising the temperature.
 Despite these challenges, scientists have recently observed a fifth state of matter that only exists at temperatures very close to absolute zero.

 Several other less common states of matter have also either been described or actually seen.
-Some of these states include liquid crystals, fermionic condensates, superfluids, supersolids and the aptly named strange matter.
-To read more about these phases, visit the Phase page of Wikipedia, linked to below in the Further Exploration section.
+Some of these states include liquid crystals, fermionic condensates, superfluids, supersolids, and the aptly named strange matter.
+To read more about these phases, see "Phase" in our Resources for this module.

 The transformation of one state of matter into another state is called a phase transition.
 The more common phase transitions even have names; for example, the terms melting and freezing describe phase transitions between the solid and liquid state, and the terms evaporation and condensation describe transitions between the liquid and gas state.